Deepti-debug/recognition-in-terra-incognita/Detection-Faster-RCNN/README.md

 - Root folder:   `exp_1_detect_cis_val_resnet-101`

 #### Store Images:
-- All the images of train, val and test distribution that we will use to train and evaluate this model are stored in the `images`folder of root directory.
+- All the images of train, val and test distribution that we will use to train and evaluate this model are stored in the `images` folder of root directory.

 #### Create Label Map:
-- TensorFlow requires a label map, which namely maps each of the used labels to an integer values.
+- TensorFlow requires a label map, which maps each of the used labels to an integer values.
 This label map is used both by the training and detection processes.
 - The label map for our 15 classes can be found in `./annotations/label_map.pbtxt` of root directory.

 #### Create TensorFlow Records: